dell/terraform-provider-powerflex/docs/resources/firmware_repository.md

 limitations under the License.
 */

 # Example for uploading compliance file.
 After successful execution, compliance file will be uploaded to the manager.
 resource "powerflex_firmware_repository" "upload-test" {
   source_location = "https://10.10.10.1/artifactory/Denver/RCMs/SoftwareOnly/PowerFlex_Software_4.5.0.0_287_r1.zip"
-  username = "user" # To be provided in case of CIFS share password = "password" # To be provided in case of CIFS share approve = true # To be used to approve the unsigned file }
+  username = "user" # To be provided in case of CIFS share password = "password" # To be provided in case of CIFS share approve = true # To be used to approve the unsigned file timeout = 45 #controls that till what time the upload compliance will run }
 ```